natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 500px

-b) **Sandy Beaches**: If you answered earlier that your backshore is a sandy beach, you need to tell us about its foreshore run value and backshore characteristics so we can compute the amount of erosion that it will experience during a storm.
+2. **Sandy Beaches**: If you answered earlier that your backshore is a sandy beach, you need to tell us about its foreshore run value and backshore characteristics so we can compute the amount of erosion that it will experience during a storm.
 See the previous section for more information on the meaning of the backshore characteristics for sandy beaches.
 Finally, for a management action, you have to indicate the percent reduction of the dune at your site.
 A reduction amount of 100 would mean that the dune is removed.

-c) **Coral Reef**:  If you have a coral reef at your site, we will evaluate wave height its shoreward edge based on its dimensions.
+3. **Coral Reef**:  If you have a coral reef at your site, we will evaluate wave height its shoreward edge based on its dimensions.
 First, you need to specify its location along the profile that you uploaded:

    + If the reef is placed at the offshore edge of your profile or if it’s is a barrier reef were offshore water depths exceed 100m, enter “0” for both the offshore and shoreward edge locations.

    + If the reef is located at the shoreward edge of your profile, such as in the case of fringing reef without a lagoon, enter “1” for both the offshore and shoreward edge locations.

    + If the reef is located somewhere along your profile, with a lagoon on its shoreward edge and depth values that are not in the 100m range on its offshore edge, please enter its location as accurately as possible.

    Second, you need to specify the physical characteristics of the reef, as defined in Figure :ref:`CoralCharact`: reef face slope, reef rim slope, depth at reef edge, depth on reef top and width of reef top.
 Most of these data are obtained through site-specific surveys.
 However, in case you do not have those data, you can still use our model by entering “0” for the reef face slope, the reef rim slope and the depth at reef edge.
 You can measure reef width from aerial pictures of your site or from global databases of coral reef (see the Tier 0 Coastal Vulnerability model).
 Finally, you can enter a best guess for reef top depth knowing that reef top depth values vary between 1 and 2 meters, on average.
 In this case, we will estimate the wave height on the reef top by assuming that waves break on the reef face, and take an average value for the coefficient :math:`K_p` in Equation :ref:`EtaCorals`.

 .. _CoralCharact: